 It was frosty and dark outside.
 I would have never done this on my own.

-Although I love swimming and I felt really good afterward it was the accountability I established towards my friend what got me going.
+Although I love swimming and I felt really good afterward it was the accountability I established towards my friend that got me going.

-I`ve finished my rounds and loved it.” or something like that.
+I’ve finished my rounds and loved it.
+How about you?” or something like that.

-Hereby it´s important that you both take it seriously and stick to it.
-Stick to help each other staying on track of your goals.
+Hereby it’s important that you both take it seriously and stick to it.
+Stick to help each other staying on track with your goals.

-With this strategy, you can evaluate the progress of your goal and new habit.
+With this strategy, you can evaluate the progress of your goal and a new habit.

 You can do these check up’s by yourself by reviewing your weekly, monthly, quarterly goals.